Christen Marie Russo, MD

-Dr. Christen M. Russo specializes in the non-operative and operative care of pediatric orthopedic patients, from pre-natal to adolescent care and consultation.
-She has particular interests in bone health and nutrition, conservative management of adolescent idiopathic scoliosis, and musculoskeletal trauma.
+Dr. Christen Russo, associate professor of orthopedic surgery at Columbia University Irving Medical Center, is an orthopedic surgeon specializing in the non-operative and operative care of pediatric patients, from pre-natal to adolescent care and consultation.
+She has particular interests in bone health and nutrition, conservative management of adolescent idiopathic scoliosis, and trauma.

 Dr. Russo approaches care holistically, recognizing that pediatric patients are not just little adults – they have different needs based on their unique family, education and athletic dispositions.
 She promotes a commitment to education, so that at the end of the visit, parents and patients are comfortable and understand the pathology and treatment plans.

 Dr. Russo is a Brooklyn, New York native, and currently lives, works, and parents in Park Slope, Brooklyn.
 She enjoys spending time with her husband, Michael, who is also a physician, and their two children.
-An avid foodie, she enjoys both cooking and visiting the New York restaurant scene and balances her lifestyle with as much fitness as she can squeeze in.
+An avid foodie, she enjoys both cooking and visiting the New York restaurant scene and balances her lifestyle with as much fitness as she can squeeze in whether it is spinning, running, yoga or cross training.

 - NewYork-Presbyterian / Columbia University Irving Medical Center